network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The client MUST be able to send a GET request and a POST.
 The server MUST be able to respond to both of these HTTP commands.
-Further, the server endpoint MUST be accessible through a hostname that can be resolved through DNS.
 The server MUST have the ability to provide content upon a GET request.
 Both client and server SHOULD use loss-based congestion controls like Cubic.